**** June 27 Update: Unless medically necessary all indoor heated accommodation is full. Please email email@example.com****

 Registration Mailing Address: Mail your registration payment (and completed registration form if not submitted electronically) to Great Escape c/o Lesley Murray 9 Ticonderoga Road Acton, MA 01720.
 NOTE: Your registration is not considered complete until payment is received.

 Workshop Selection: Choose workshops by their alpha-numeric code and place them in the chart on page 4 of the registration form.
 Include a 2nd and 3rd choice for each workshop time.
 Every effort will be made to place everyone in her first choice workshops, but workshops with limited numbers might fill whereas other workshops might be canceled due to lack of interest.
 Any extra fees for workshops need to be paid by a separate check to GSEM Great Escape and mailed with the registration form (more details are on pages 3 and 4 of the registration form).
+Your workshop choices are not finalized until we receive your payment.
+Workshops fill up fast so send your payment ASAP.

 Auctions: There will be a live auction during the weekend.
 Auction proceeds will be donated to Camp Wabasso or GSEM for improvements to camps or other girl program amenities.